NethermindEth/StarknetByExample/README.md

-# CairoByExample
+# Starknet by Example

 ## Description

-CairoByExample is a collection of examples of how to use the [Cairo](https://github.com/starkware-libs/cairo) programming language to create smart contracts on Starknet.
+Starknet by Example is a collection of examples of how to use the [Cairo](https://github.com/starkware-libs/cairo) programming language to create smart contracts on Starknet.

 ## Contribute